We look at the molecule that is CBD, where it comes from and how it works.

 Cannabis is a fascinating plant that has been used throughout history for its healing qualities.
 Its modern medicinal uses are only starting to be revealed.
 What we know so far is that its many parts and constituents have shown remarkable potential to help everything from anxiety to pain management, sleep to skin care.

-CBD stands for cannabidiol, which is a type of cannabinoid, and is a natural chemical compound extracted from the Cannabis sativa plant.
+CBD stands for cannabidiol, which is a type of cannabinoid, and is a non-intoxicating compound found in the cannabis plant.
 CBD is the compound responsible for the overwhelmingly positive side effects and benefits of Cannabis, whereas THC is solely responsible for the ‘high’.
 While CBD can have many positive side effects (aiding in sleep, pain relief, and easing anxiety) our CBD will not get you high.